hasanuzzamanbe/authlab-adminer-theme/readme.md

 like your WordPress
 Then You can see a login window of your MySql like this picture bellow.
 Login with your password and enjoy.

-N.B: For development purposes, I ignored password protection so you can log in with the user: root and password will be empty.
+N. B: For development purposes, I ignored password protection so you can log in with the user: root and password will be empty.
-You can add password support by editing file index.php and replace the `credentials` method with `return ['localhost', 'root', 'root'];` and login method with `return ($login == 'root' && $password == '');`
+You can add password support by editing file index.php and replace the `credentials` method with `return ['localhost', 'root', 'root'];`

+and login method with `return ($login == 'root' && $password == '');`

 #### Help:

 If you need any help feel free to ask <a href="https://www.hasanuzzaman.com" traget="_blank"> me </a> :)

 ![Alt text](/login_screenshot.png?raw=true "Screenshot")

 ![Alt text](/screenshot.png?raw=true "Screenshot")